shelbyspees/speesblog/_posts/2015-03-16-enjoy-the-struggle.md

 Don't let your confidence depend on feeling smart.
 Your confidence should be fueled by your efforts.

-As you get comfortable with not knowing, you'll find yourself getting better at asking [smart questions](http://www.catb.org/esr/faqs/smart-questions.html).
-Actually, the real experts [ask the most questions](http://blog.codinghorror.com/are-you-an-expert/):
+As you get comfortable with not knowing, you'll find yourself getting better at asking [<i class="fa fa-list-alt"></i> smart questions](http://www.catb.org/esr/faqs/smart-questions.html).
+Actually, the real experts [<i class="fa fa-list-alt"></i> ask the most questions](http://blog.codinghorror.com/are-you-an-expert/):

 >Being an expert isn't telling other people what you know.
 It's understanding what questions to ask, and flexibly applying your knowledge to the specific situation at hand.
 Being an expert means providing sensible, highly contextual direction.